voyagermesh/voyager/docs/concepts/ingress-types/loadbalancer.md

 **How to use LoadBalancer type ingress in Minikube cluster?**

 Minikube clusters do not support service type `LoadBalancer`.
-So, you can try the following work arounds:
+So, you can try the following workarounds:

 - You can set the `Host` header is your http request to match the expected domain and port.
 This will ensure HAProxy matches the rules properly.